ucsd-progsys/liquidhaskell/NVTODO.md

   - make sure recursive calls happen only to smaller inputs
   - Create Haskell expression that is equivalent to the sufficient axioms and
       - replace the call to auto
+  - I create a combineproofs variable that combines proofs.
+Right now its type is true and everything works.
+Add abstract refinements to make a more concrete type if something breaks!

 examples:
   - map reduce